 {\bf Warping brush:} The warping brush allows the user to modify the shape more explicitly.
 The user first selects a local region (a window with adjustable size), and then drag it to another location.
 We then place both a color and sketching constraint on the displaced pixels encouraging the target patch to mimic the appearance of the dragged region.

-\reffig{sketch2gen} shows a few examples where the coloring and sketching brushed were used in the context of interactive image generation. \reffig{teaser} shows the result of the warping brush that was used to pull the topline of the shoe up. \reffig{edit} shows a few more examples.
+\reffig{sketch2gen} shows a few examples where we use the coloring and sketching brushed for interactive image generation. \reffig{teaser} shows the result of the warping brush that was used to pull the top line of the shoe up. \reffig{edit} shows a few more examples.